mmoncayod/ds-portfolio/README.md

     + ** Saving the trimmed sequences for alignment in Clutscal Omega **
        ![Texto alternativo](/assets/img/trimmed-1.png)

-      See the complete code to save the trimmed sequences based on Phed System in [link](https://github.com/mmoncayod/ds-portfolio)
+      See the complete code to save the trimmed sequences based on Phed System in notebook [link](https://github.com/mmoncayod/ds-portfolio)

     + **Sequence aligning**